-With the summer winding down, you may be thinking of taking those last few vacation days before the hustle and bustle of fall.
+With the summer starting, it’s essential to know your rights when it comes to taking vacation time.
 Whether you are entitled to this time or whether your boss can force you to work on your days off, here is what you need to know.

 Employees are not entitled to vacation days